 At the same time, the company also expects some duties and obligations that the member is required to fulfill for the overall smooth functioning of the concerned company.
 The major objectives, goals and the purpose of the Company are being determined in advance by the shareholders and the Memorandum of Association (MOA).
 If separate, which denotes the name of the Company, its Head Office, street address and the founding Directors and the major purposes of the Company- for public access.

 This is not supposed to be changed except at the Annual General Meeting (AGM) or Extraordinary General Meeting (EGM) and the statutory allowance.
 The MOA is registered with the Registrar of Companies who is an appointee of the Ministry of Corporate Affairs.
-For this assurance, the shareholders are permitted to elect an Auditor at each of the held AGM.
+For this assurance, the directors-and-shareholders-in-pvt-ltd">shareholders are permitted to elect an Auditor at each of the held AGM.
 There are provisions of appointing Internal Auditors (employees) as well as an External Auditor.

 If a company’s constitution contains any of the restrictions on the objects at all, there are certain restrictions which will form the part of the Articles of Association.